TASER® Advanced M26c Owner's Manual

 BATTERY CHECK SYSTEM

-When the Safety is activated, the TASER® ADVANCED's Intelligent Electronics System automatically checks the battery to ensure it is fully charged (be careful not to touch the trigger with the safety back as the unit is armed).
+When the Safety is activated, the TASER® M26c's Intelligent Electronics System automatically checks the battery to ensure it is fully charged (be careful not to touch the trigger with the safety back as the unit is armed).
 If the alkaline battery is charged, you will see a red flash or "heartbeat" indicating that the battery is good and that the unit is "alive" and ready to fire.
-If the heartbeat light does not show, and the light is steady, the TASER® ADVANCED will have enough energy to fire if you are in an emergency, but you should replace the battery as soon as possible.
+If the light heartbeat does not show, and the light is steady, the TASER® M26c will have enough energy to fire if you are in an emergency, but you should replace the battery as soon as possible.
+If the light doesn't come on at all, you need to purchase new batteries immediately, as you unit will not fire.
 The battery check system is calibrated for Duracell Ultra AA brand alkaline batteries.
-The battery indicator will not function properly with (NiMH) Nickel Metal Hydride rechargeables or other batteries.
+The battery indicator will not function properly with (NiMH) Nickel Metal Hydride rechargeables or other batteries

-The TASER® ADVANCED M26-C models come standard with a built-in laser.
+The TASER® M26c models come standard with a built-in laser.
 This laser will activate automatically when the safety is armed.

 HOW TO PREPARE THE UNIT: INSTALLING THE BATTERIES

-The TASER® ADVANCED runs on 8 Duracell Ultra AA alkaline battery.
+The TASER® M26c runs on 8 Duracell Ultra AA alkaline battery.
 (The Duracell Ultra battery is strongly suggested based upon testing).
-Before installing the batteries, make sure the safety is in the SAFE position and that the TASER® ADVANCED is unloaded (i.e. no cartridge is installed).
+Before installing the batteries, make sure the safety is in the SAFE position and that the TASER® M26c is unloaded (i.e. no cartridge is installed).

 To load the batteries, simply depress the battery cover lock pin with a handcuff key or pen and slide the battery cover forward, out of the handle.
 Remove the battery magazine from the handle.